MiinaMagdy/standing-filteration/README.md

 ## constraints
 the extension works on brave & chrome

-working on ACPC kickoff standing only
+working on ACPC kickoff standing page only

 make sure the checkbox is unchecked when you are writing the words in the input text
 ## What's so special